goatshriek/ruby-dragon/README.md

 prompted to do this next time you open the CodeBrowser tool, in which case you can simply select OK.
-Otherwise, you can manually activate it by opening the CodeBrowser tool, going to `File->Configure...`, and selecting the `RubyDragon` plugin.
-The `Configure All Plugins` option will show you all plugins if you cannot find it in a particular category, though it should appear in the `Experimental` listing.
+Otherwise, you can manually activate it by opening the CodeBrowser tool, going to `File->Configure...`, and selecting the `RubyDragon` plugin for Ruby, and the `ClojureDragon` plugin for Clojure.
+The `Configure All Plugins` option will show you all plugins if you cannot find them in a particular category, though they should appear in the `Experimental` listing.

 If you need to remove the plugin, you can do so by unchecking the box in the configuration dialog in the CodeBrowser tool, and then in the